MicrosoftDocs/memdocs/sccm/mdm/deploy-use/change-mdm-authority.md

 ### Key Considerations
 After you change to the new MDM authority, there will likely be transition time (up to 8 hours) before the device checks in and synchronizes with the service.
 You will be required to configure settings in the new MDM authority (Intune standalone) to ensure that enrolled devices will continue to be managed and protected after the change.
 Note the following:
 - Devices must connect with the service after the change so that the settings from the new MDM authority (Intune standalone) will replace the existing settings on the device.
-- After you change the MDM authority, some of the basic settings (such as profiles) from the previous MDM authority (hybrid) will remain on the device for up to 7 days or until the device connects to the service (Intune standalone) for the first time.
+- After you change the MDM authority, some of the basic settings (such as profiles) from the previous MDM authority (hybrid) will remain on the device for up to 7 days.
 It is recommended that you configure apps and settings (policies, profiles, apps, etc.) in the new MDM authority as soon as possible and deploy the settings to the user groups that contains users who have existing enrolled devices.
 As soon as a device connects to the service after the change in MDM authority, it will receive the new settings from the new MDM authority and prevent gaps in management and protection.
+Any newly targeted policies will override existing policies on the device.
 - After you change to the new MDM authority, the compliance data in the Microsoft Intune administration console can take up to a week to accurately report.
 However, the compliance states in Azure Active Directory and on the device will be accurate so the device will still be protected.

 ### Prepare to change the MDM authority to Intune standalone